 As the history of Shake Shack revealed, the logo of these restaurants has always adapted to the environment – first to the landscape of the park and then to modern city streets.
 That’s why it looks so versatile.
 Its main element is a schematic representation of a hamburger.
 The wavy stripe creates a dynamic that strict angular letters lack so much.

 The Neutra font used for the inscription “SHAKE SHACK” belongs to the category of geometric grotesques.
-It can be recognized by the horizontal strokes shifted downwards.
-It was created in 2002 by the American typographer Christian Schwartz based on the work of the famous Austro-American architect Richard Neutra.
-And for the 2008 wordmark, Galaxie Cassiopeia, an equally authentic font with wavy and rounded lines, was chosen.
+The horizontal strokes can be recognized as shifted downwards.
+It was created in 2002 by the American typographer Christian Schwartz and is based on the work of the famous Austro-American architect Richard Neutra.
+For the 2008 wordmark, Galaxie Cassiopeia, an equally authentic font with wavy and rounded lines, was chosen.

 Designers from Pentagram made the brand name black.
 The outlines of the hamburger have a light green tint (#6CB33F).
 The background and the inner part of the drawing elements in the main version of the logo are painted white.